AI Apprenticeships in Oxford

 Remote, Live Sessions

 Interactive training via Zoom or Teams.
-Your team joins from their desks at the Science Park, Headington, Cowley, or anywhere in Oxford.
-No travel, no disruption to research or production.
+Your team joins from their desks in Oxford.
+No travel, no disruption.

 🏢